vanshika241/Vyomix_Zynga_hackathon_submussion/BackendREADME.md.md

 # FaceOfficial Backend

-This is the **Flask-based backend**  – an AI-powered Age & Identity Verification System that processes Aadhaar and selfie images using OCR, face detection, and facial matching.
+This is the **Flask-based backend**  – an AI-powered Age & Identity Verification System that processes Aadhaar and selfie images using OCR, face detection, and facial matching..

 ---